zeptofs/nz-api-documentation/source/index.html.md

 want to store the newly generated <code>refresh_token</code> everytime you use it to get a new <code>access_token</code>
 </aside>
 ## Making payments
-In order to payout funds, you'll be looking to use the [Payments](/#Split-API-Payments) endpoint.
-Whether you're paying out another Split account holder or anyone, the process is the same:
+In order to payout funds, you'll be looking to use the [Payments](/#Split-API-Payments) endpoint:

 1. Add the recipient to your Contacts: [Split Contact](/#add-a-split-contact) or [Anyone Contact](/#add-a-contact)
 2. [Make the Payment](/#make-a-payment) to your Contact.